 However, eye-tracking studies show that internet readers pay closer attention to information-carrying images; these studies have revealed that when images are relevant, readers spend more time looking at them than they do reading text on the page.

 With that in mind, Infographics have proven to be an effective way for marketers to deliver bitesize information in an engaging fashion.

 Visuals improve social media engagement

 Likewise, research by fastcompany.com shows that photos posted on Facebook get 39% more interaction than regular posts.
-Their statistics indicate that photos account for 93% of the most engaging posts on Facebook with 53% more likes, 104% more comments and perhaps most importantly, 84% more click-throughs on links and landing pages than their text-based counterpart deliver.
+Their statistics indicate that photos account for 93% of the most engaging posts on Facebook with 53% more likes, 104% more comments and perhaps most importantly, 84% more click-throughs on links and landing pages than their text-based counterparts deliver.

 Social media is a fast paced information environment and marketers often need to be able to react in real-time to take advantage of news hooks.
 Having to rely on an outsourced designer, or even an in-house design team, can stifle the potential of marketers looking to harness images within their reactive online campaigns.
 Online design tools like Canva give marketers with little design experience the ability to build on brand imagery.
-Canva offer a service for businesses and brands in which the user can create brand kit identities, which load ready to be edited with prefixed colors, fonts and rules.
+Canva offers a service for businesses and brands in which the user can create brand kit identities, which load ready to be edited with prefixed colors, fonts and rules.
 With relative ease, users can then use the interface to drag, drop and layer images and words.